Rethinking Resilience: Lessons From the Poles

 It was 1915.
 The Endurance was stuck in the Weddell Sea, at 74° latitude south, in Antarctica.
 Shackleton and his men pursued the ambitious goal of crossing the continent from one end to the other on foot, known as "The Imperial Trans-Antarctic Expedition".

 Shackleton had already been to Antarctica twice.
-In 1909, on his previous expedition on board the Nimrod, he arrived within 200 kilometers from the South Pole, a record back then.
+In 1909, on his previous expedition on board the Nimrod, he arrived within 200 kilometres from the South Pole, a record back then.
 Therefore the "Endurance Expedition" carried strong significance not only for Shackleton and his crew, but also for the people from England still afflicted by Scott’s tragic death and the failed attempts to become the first to conquer the North and South Poles.
 Perhaps it was a way to retrieve their pride.

 Shackleton and his crew of 25 men sailed from England in August 1914.
 After a stop in South Georgia, they sailed off to Antarctica.
 Six weeks later they were overtaken by the ice, which eventually trapped the ship.
 They spent nearly 11 months surrounded by ice when the ship was finally crushed and sank.
 At first they set up camp near the shipwreck, but due to the movement of the ice plates, they had to seek safety on dry land.